 Prior to 2007, Clark County's unemployment rate fluctuated between 4% and 6% and was similar to the U.S. unemployment rate.
-However, starting in 2008, while unemployment rates began to increase across the U.S., in Nevada, they rose higher, reaching 14%, compared with the national peak unemployment rate of 10% by 2010.
-As of the end of 2014, Clark County unemployment rates were still above the national average by approximately 2%.
+However, unemployment rose faster since 2008 in the county, reaching 14% in 2010, compared with a national rate of 10% in the same year.
+As of the end of 2014, Clark County unemployment rates were still above the national average by approximately 2%.6